-- As soon as you choose, the text you have selected will return to the single-column format that fills the whole page.
+- As soon as you choose, your selected text will return to the single-column format that fills the whole page.

 How to format columns in Google Docs?

 Google Docs allows you to decide how your columns look.
-If you want to format your columns, you can do it with formatting options available in “Column Options”.
+If you want to format your columns, you can do so with formatting options in “Column Options”.

 To format your columns,

 - Highlight the text you wish to put into columns first, then click Format in the menu bar.

 - Hover over the Columns sub-menu, and click More options.

 - This will open up the “Column Options” dialog box.